Grand View Point Hotel: Construction

 The construction itself began in October 1931.
 The ship design was chosen since fog in the valley reportedly looked like the sea.
-Paulson told them that they had from October until May of the following year to expand the hotel, a time frame of less than eight months, mostly in cold and snowy weather.
-A former owner of a car dealership in the area, Walter T. Matthews, told Butko that the ship needed over 63 tons of steel and cost about $125,000 to build, which was borrowed at 16% interest.
+Paulson told them they had from October until May of the following year to expand the hotel, a time frame of less than eight months, mostly in cold, snowy weather.
+A former owner of a car dealership in the area, Walter T. Matthews, told Butko that the ship required over 63 tons of steel and cost about $125,000 to build, with the funds borrowed at 16% interest.
 Matthews further claimed that Franci and Rosso went broke in attempting to build the base of the hotel, having to drill down 32 feet to find rock.
 Additionally, the site was over 2,400 feet above sea level and 500 feet below the Allegheny Mountain summit, making it hard to build.
-Specifically, there was burrowing under the Lincoln Highway, or U.S. Route 30, in order to insert the three heavy I-beams, with embedded huge concrete piers allowing the ship to "ride."
-Other than the cement and 18 steel piers, numerous carloads of lumber were used for the 3/4-inch thick wood that was overlaid with metal siding, coming from at least 22 junked car frames, to cover the hotel's exterior.
-Also, nails and 72 tons of steel, by some counts, went into the construction of the expanded 5-floor-hotel, coupled with water piped from half-a-mile away.
+Specifically, there was burrowing under the Lincoln Highway, or U.S. Route 30, to insert the three heavy I-beams, with embedded huge concrete piers allowing the ship to "ride."
+In addition to the cement and 18 steel piers, numerous carloads of lumber were used to cover the hotel's exterior with 3/4-inch-thick wood overlaid with metal siding, sourced from at least 22 junked car frames.
+Also, nails and 72 tons of steel, by some counts, went into the construction of the expanded 5-floor hotel, coupled with water piped from half a mile away.

-While Franci and Rosso did manual work to build the expanded hotel, they had a crew which helped them with the laborious process of construction.
+While Franci and Rosso did the manual work to build the expanded hotel, they had a crew to help with the laborious construction.